SMAKSS/react-scroll-direction/Readme.md

 ![npm](https://img.shields.io/npm/v/@smakss/react-scroll-direction) ![NPM](https://img.shields.io/npm/l/@smakss/react-scroll-direction) ![npm](https://img.shields.io/npm/dt/@smakss/react-scroll-direction) ![npm bundle size (scoped)](https://img.shields.io/bundlephobia/min/@smakss/react-scroll-direction)

-`@smakss/react-scroll-direction` is a versatile, lightweight React hook that detects scroll direction in your application with ease.
-You can fine-tune its sensitivity using an adjustable threshold, catering to your application's unique needs.
+`@smakss/react-scroll-direction` is a versatile, lightweight React hook that not only detects the scroll direction but also provides the scroll position in your application with ease.
+This enhanced functionality includes detecting distances from the top, bottom, left, and right edges of the viewport, making it an ideal solution for advanced scroll-based interactions in your React applications.

-This package originated from a [popular StackOverflow response](https://stackoverflow.com/a/62497293/11908502) and has been developed further into a ready-to-implement solution for managing scroll direction detection in your React applications.
+Originally inspired by a [popular StackOverflow response](https://stackoverflow.com/a/62497293/11908502), this package has evolved into a comprehensive tool for managing scroll detection in React applications.

 ## Demo

-Experience `@smakss/react-scroll-direction` in action on CodeSandbox:
+Experience the extended capabilities of `@smakss/react-scroll-direction` on CodeSandbox:

 [![View @smakss/search](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/react-scroll-direction-tclwvp?fontsize=14&hidenavigation=1&theme=dark)